Tarik-Box/Tarik-Box/README.md

 I enjoy writing clean, efficient code and building systems that run quietly in the background doing useful work.
 I love automation, data analysis, and anything that involves understanding complex information and turning it into something meaningful.

-> ⚠️ **Fun fact:** I *really dislike Django* for me it has nothing to do with Python .
+> ⚠️ **Fun fact:** I *really dislike Django* for me it has nothing to do with Python , don't get me wrong , its good , secure and easy .
+But its only me .
 I prefer lightweight, simple, direct tools over heavy frameworks.
 I prefer to build things my own way .

 ---